xishansnow/NeuroCity/src/nerfs/svraster/README.md

 ## Acknowledgments

 This implementation is based on the paper "Sparse Voxels Rasterization: Real-time High-fidelity Radiance Field Rendering" by Sun et al. We thank the authors for their excellent work and the research community for advancing neural radiance fields.

+## See Also

+For more detailed technical documentation:

+- [Training Implementation](SVRaster_Training_Implementation_cn.md): Detailed explanation of the training pipeline, loss functions, and optimization strategies
+- [Rasterization Implementation](SVRaster_Rasterization_Implementation_cn.md): In-depth coverage of the sparse voxel rasterization algorithm and implementation details